The name Dresdner SC carries much history in German

 1928, but once again Dresdner fought back with new constructions being in place

 just a year later.
-Goalkeeper Willibald Kreß was in the Germany team that
+Goalkeeper Willibald Kreß was in the German team that

 finished third in the 1934 World Cup.

-Germany was under Nazi rule and the Third Reich installed sixteen top flight
+By then, Germany was under Nazi rule, and the Third Reich installed sixteen top-flight

 Gauliga leagues.
-DSC were crowned as champions of Gauliga Sachsen (Saxony) in
+DSC were crowned as champions of the Gauliga Sachsen (Saxony) in

 1934.
 A second title came in 1939, with the team reaching the final of the